AVJdataminer/content_dev/Intro_python_jupyter.md

 The Python language is distributed with a multitude of prebuilt functions that support its usability.
 You can read more about the available functions in the [Official Python Standard Library](https://docs.python.org/3/library/).

+A feature of modern programming languages is an extensive library of standard functions.
+This means that we can make use of standard, well-tested and optimised functions for performing common tasks rather than writing our own.
+This makes our programs shorter and of higher quality, and in most cases faster.

+## Objectives

+- Introduce use of standard library functions
+- Importing and using modules
+- Introduction to namespaces
+- Print formatting of floats

+# The standard library

+You have already used some standard library types and functions.
+In previous activities we have used built-in types like `string` and `float`, and the function `abs` for absolute value.
+We have made use of the standard library function `print` to display to the screen.

+Python has a large standard library.
+To organise it, most functionality is arranged into 'modules', with each module providing a range of related functions.
+Before you program a function, check if there is a library function that can perform the task.
+The Python standard library is documented at https://docs.python.org/3/library/.
+Search engines are a good way to find library functions, e.g. entering "Is there a Python function to compute the hyperbolic tangent of a complex number" into a search engine will take you to the function `cmath.tanh`.
+Try this link: http://bfy.tw/7aMc.

+# Other libraries

+The standard library tools are general purpose and will be available in any Python environment.
+Specialised tools are usually made available in other libraries (modules).
+The is a huge range of Python libraries available for specialised problems.
+We have already used some parts of NumPy (http://www.numpy.org/), which is specialised library for numerical computation.
+It provides much the same functionality as MATLAB.

+The simplest way to install a non-standard library is using the command `pip`.
+From the command line, the library NumPy is installed using:

+    pip install numpy

+and from inside a Jupyter notebook use:

+    !pip install numpy

+NumPy is so commonly used it is probably already installed on computers you will be using.
+You will see `pip` being used in some later notebooks to install special-purpose tools.

+When developing programs outside of learning exercises, if there is a no standard library module for a problem you are trying to solve, search online for a module before implementing your own.
 ## Modules - what are they

 ## Interactive python